-While this smash hit doesn’t focus specifically on disability, it’s noteworthy because one cast member has a disability in the show and also in real life – one he isn’t shy of talking about.
+While the series doesn’t focus specifically on disability, it’s noteworthy because one cast member has a disability in the show and also in real life – one he isn’t shy of talking about.

 Gaten Matarazzo, who plays the loveable Dustin, was born with cleidocranial dysplasia: a condition that affects the growth of the bones and teeth.
-While Gaten’s case is considered mild, he was born without collarbones, has had many surgeries, and still has his baby teeth which causes him to speak with a lisp.
+While Gaten’s case is considered mild, he was born without collarbones, has had many surgeries, and still has his baby teeth – causing him to speak with a lisp.

-Yet, the Duffer brothers, who created “Stranger Things,” decided to embrace Gaten’s cleidocranial dysplasia and gave the funny and lovable Dustin the same condition.
+The Duffer brothers, who created ‘Stranger Things’, decided to embrace Gaten’s cleidocranial dysplasia and gave Dustin the same condition.
 Although it’s written into his character, his disability does not define Dustin at all, and the show’s creators choose to leave it largely unexplained.

 The great thing about Gaten is he is using his public profile as an opportunity to speak out about his disability.
 In his words, “I just want to raise awareness for it and let people know that it’s not something that you should be afraid of showing.”

-You can check out season 1 and 2 on Netflix now.
+You can check out all three seasons on Netflix now.

-This show follows Sam, an 18yr old who has autism.
+The show follows Sam, a young man who has autism.
 Based around the idea of what it means to be ‘normal’, this coming-of-age’ series will tackle issues of love, independence, and self discovery.